playsms/book-playsms/book-contents/en/Installation/Gateway-Installation/Gammu/Gammu-installation-via-apt-get-on-Ubuntu.md

 # Gammu installation via apt-get on Ubuntu

-Here we have 6 steps that you need to follow one step at a time and in order.
+Here we have 7 steps that you need to follow one step at a time and in order.

 Please stop, do not continue to the next step, and post questions in playSMS Forum when you experienced difficulties or found error during following this manual.

+Let's start.

 1. Make sure you have root access